HenryAD0/csaFinalProj/FantasyBasketballBot/README.md

 The Fantasy Basketball Bot is a Java desktop application designed to assist fantasy basketball managers in optimizing their rosters, evaluating free agents, and making informed draft decisions through statistical analysis and basic machine learning techniques.

 ## Features
-- **Real-time Roster Optimization**: Provides recommendations for roster changes based on current league data and player performance metrics.
-- **Free Agent Ranking**: Scores and ranks available players using weighted statistics and recent performance trends.
-- **Draft Analyzer**: Compares player projections with historical outcomes to identify potential "busts" and "sleepers" using a basic neural network.
+- **Home Page**:
+  - A simple home page with title text.
+  - Buttons to navigate to the "Roster Optimization" and "My Roster" pages.
+- **Roster Optimization**:
+  - Import players from hardcoded CSV files to create player objects.
+  - Select up to 8 players for the current team and additional "roster interests."
+  - Analyze the selected players using a placeholder machine learning model to find the optimal roster.
+  - Save optimized rosters to a JSON file with user-defined names.
+- **Roster Display**:
+  - View saved rosters from the JSON file.
+  - Buttons to add or optimize future interests, navigating back to the roster optimization page.
-- **Machine Learning Integration**: Utilizes Deeplearning4j to train a neural network on historical fantasy data to predict future fantasy points.
+- **Machine Learning Integration**:
+  - Placeholder for Deeplearning4j-based analysis of player data to optimize rosters.

 ## Project Structure
 ```